 Custodial credit risk: Custodial credit risk is the risk that in the event of bank failure, OSAG will not be able to recover the value of its deposits or investments.
 Deposits are exposed to custodial credit risk if they are uninsured or uncollateralized.
 Investments are exposed to custodial credit risk if they are uninsured, are not registered in OSAG's name, or are held by a counterparty or the counterparty's trust department but not in OSAG's name.
 OSAG does not have a written policy for custodial credit risk.
 However, OSAG's management requires that all of its cash deposits and investments be covered by federal deposit insurance or fully collateralized by U.S. government securities.
-As of June 30, 2015, OSAG had cash on deposit with financial institutions of \$9,510,083, which is either insured via federal deposit insurance, or swept into sweep accounts, which are collateralized with U.S. Treasuries.
-Also, as of June 30, 2015, OSAG had (A) \$2,971,410 of certificates of deposit, which are insured via federal deposit insurance, and (B) \$404,183 of money market investments, which are primarily invested in U.S. Federal Agencies and U.S. Treasury obligations and held in OSAG's name.
+As of June 30, 2016, OSAG had cash on deposit with financial institutions of approximately \$6,039,000, which is either insured via federal deposit insurance, or swept into sweep accounts, which are collateralized with U.S. Treasuries.
+Also, as of June 30, 2016, OSAG had approximately (A) \$3,133,000 of certificates of deposit, which are insured via federal deposit insurance.
+(B) \$5.875,000 of U.S Government securities-based money market mutual funds, which are primarily invested in U.S. Federal Agencies and U.S. Treasury obligations and held in OSAG's name, and (C) \$1,012,000 in a pooled investment program, which is primarily invested in United States Government agencies or sponsored entities.
+Approximately \$71,000 in funds held for the Gene Keith Scholarship are invested in exchange traded funds based on an allocation approved by the board with an additional \$10,000 cash on deposit with financial institutions covered by federal deposit insurance or fully collateralized by U.S. government securities.